LinuxUsersLinuxMint/Python-Module/README.md

 UYARI: inputd.py modulune artık destek verilmeyecektir.
 Bu ne anlama geliyor.
  * Proje artık yeni düzenleme veya güncelleme almayacaktır.
+* İlerleyen zamanlarda bu karardan vazgeçilebilir.

 WARNING: inputd.py module will no longer be supported.
 What does it mean.
  * The project will no longer receive new edits or updates.
+* This decision may be withdrawn in the future.